lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 == Frequently Asked Questions ==

-= Missing CAPTCHA on the comment form? =
+= Missing Captcha on the comment form? =

 You might have a theme where comments.php is not coded properly.